connervieira/Assassin/README.md

 ### ADS-B Aircraft Detection

 Assassin can interface with ADS-B receivers in order to independently detect nearby aircraft, and collect data like location, altitude, speed, heading, flight number, squawk code, and more.
-This feature doesn't depend on the internet or any other external services, and is entirely self contained.
+This feature doesn't depend on the internet or any other external services, and is entirely self contained and undetectable.

-### Custom Relay Alerts

-This feature is a work in progress, and isn't currently operational.

-When installed on appropriate hardware, Assassin can monitor GPIO to detect when a relay opens or closes, then display alerts in response.
-This allows Assassin to natively interface with motion detectors, proximity detection systems, contact switches, and other custom hardware.

 ## Features